mjpost/bin/README.md

 UNIX toolset.
 Released into the public domain.
 Matt Post

+- zpaste.
+A version of "paste" that also allows compressed files.

 - expose.
 Allows a standard UNIX command or pipeline to be exposed as a lightweight web service.

 - iso639.
 Converts among ISO 639 codes and names.